Credibility in Second-Price Auctions: An Experimental Test: Introduction

 However, there are no existing empirical studies on the performance of non-credible auctions.
 This is an important gap to fill.
 Non-credible auctions may present a challenge for bidders, who must cope with an additional dimension of strategic uncertainty: identifying optimal bidding strategies now requires considering the actions of the seller as well as other bidders.
 To that end, it also not obvious to what extent sellers will take advantage of the lack of credibility in auction settings.

-In this paper, we bring empirical evidence to bear on these questions by providing the first direct test of how the credibility of an auction format affects behavior and outcomes.
-To do so, we conduct a laboratory experiment in which each subject participates in one of the following three treatments: the first-price auction (FP), the credible second-price auction (CSP), and the non-credible second-price auction (NCSP).\footnote{It is natural to wonder about the benefits of conducting a fourth treatment: a non-credible version of the first-price auction.
+In this paper, we bring empirical evidence to bear on these questions by providing the first direct test of how the credibility of an auction format affects bidding behavior and final outcomes.
+To do so, we conduct a laboratory experiment in which each subject participates in one of the following three treatments: the first-price auction (FP), the credible second-price auction (CSP), and the non-credible second-price auction (NCSP).\footnote{ It is natural to wonder about a possible fourth treatment: a non-credible version of the first-price auction.
 However, this hypothetical treatment would be vacuous given that the first-price auction is inherently self-policing.
 The seller cannot deviate from the auction rules without being detected since the winning bidder knows her own bid and therefore knows how much she should be charged.
-In the framework of \citet{akbarpour}, there are no "innocent explanations" for seller cheating.} In all three treatments, the role of the seller is played by a subject who receives the revenue from the auction.
+In the framework of \citet{akbarpour}, there are no "innocent explanations" for seller cheating.
+In the real world, we should also not expect the persistence of non-credible first-price auctions since seller cheating (in the form of overcharging) can be detected and punished with certainty.} In all three treatments, the role of the seller is played by a subject who receives the revenue from the auction.
 In the FP and CSP treatments, the seller's role is passive and the outcome of the auction is determined according to the prescribed rules.
 In the NCSP treatment, the seller has an active role.
 In particular, the NCSP auction is implemented as a dynamic game with two stages: bidders submit their bids in sealed envelopes (after observing their private values), and then the seller determines the outcome of the auction (after observing the bids).
-To resolve equilibrium selection, we focus attention on the symmetric Perfect Bayesian equilibrium in undominated strategies.
-If the seller only wishes to maximize revenue, then she will set the price equal to the highest bid (and equilibrium bidding behavior will be identical to the FP auction).
-If the seller is also averse to breaking the auction rules, then she will choose an intermediate price between the highest and second-highest bids (and equilibrium bidding behavior will be nested between equilibrium bidding in the FP and CSP auctions).

-Overall, our results are broadly consistent with the theory.
-A large majority of bids in the NCSP auction lie between the theoretical benchmarks of the FP and CSP auctions.
-Furthermore, the estimated bidding functions are significantly different at the 1\% level.
-This suggests that subjects perceive the three auction institutions as distinct from a behavioral perspective.
-For sellers in the NCSP auction, overcharging is the norm.
-Conditional on the decision to break the rules of the auction, sellers choose a price that is closer to the highest bid than to the second highest bid.
-However, full surplus extraction is rare.
-In terms of outcomes, we observe high rates of efficiency across all auction formats and higher revenue from the NCSP auction, although the latter effect disappears with subject experience.